antonio-gabriele-rizzo/TechLab-M365-Portfolio/01-Tenant-Setup/Tenant-Setup.md

 ### 1. Accessed Microsoft 365 Admin Center

+The Microsoft 365 Admin Center is the primary portal used to manage users, licences, security settings, and Microsoft 365 services.

-Logged into the Microsoft 365 Admin Center and reviewed the dashboard layout and navigation options available to administrators.
+After signing in, I reviewed the dashboard layout and navigation structure to understand where administrative tasks are performed.

 Evidence: